linkdevelopment/DragDismiss_Android/README.md

 ![](screenshots/screenshot.gif)

-- No changes in code required, Just wrap your xml View with DragDismissLayout and voila.
 - We support all types of views static and scrolling horizontally or vertically.
 - Works with activities, And fragments.
 - Built using androidx ViewDragHelper utility class.